14-day Cloud trial

 touch index.php

-1. Open your PHP file, and add the following to get started:
+1. Open your PHP file, and copy the following HTML for the demo:

 <!DOCTYPE html>